Reference Line

 Examples

-In this example, the chart was assigned an outer axis position and a standard reference line was drawn.
+In this example, the chart was assigned an outer axis position and a Standard reference line was drawn.
 The line goes from the intersection of the axis in the bottom left of the chart, to the top right corner of the chart.

-Now a zero based reference line is drawn on the same chart.
+Now a Zero Based reference line is drawn on the same chart.
 Both axes display a scale value of 0; the reference line is draw from the 0 that deviates farthest from the axes intersection.

 For instance, here the axes were switched so that Net Profit is on the x-axis and Expenses on the y-axis.
 The zero based reference line still starts from the 0 value for Net Profit, starting from the x-axis rather than the y-axis.